 One downside of streaming audio is its ephemeral nature.
 If you are interested in scheduling a recording of your favorite program, for listening later or transferring to your portable player, additional software may be required.
 For more information, see our earlier article entitled

 It can be difficult to choose a station to start listening to online.
 If you just want to break out of the monotony of corporate radio, consider searching for a college, community, or public radio station.
 Not only will you enjoy an eclectic mix of programming, you will also suffer through fewer commercial interruptions.

 If you are interested in a particular show, try using your favorite search engine to check if the show has its own website.
 Some shows, such as the

 Afropop Worldwide, list stations that carry the show along with links to each station’s website.

 Don’t give up your search too soon.
 For instance, the

-for the Dr. Demento show, which specializes in novelty music, does not list stations that carry the show.
+official website for the Dr. Demento show, which specializes in novelty music, does not list stations that carry the show.
 However, a dedicated fan maintains a page called

 Dr. Demento On The Net!, which lists online stations that carry the show along with air times.

 When searching for shows dedicated to a particular genre, one search shortcut I’ve found is to use Google’s special “intitle:” or “inurl:” search operator to quickly locate radio station “schedule” pages.
 For example, if you are interested in finding shows dedicated to blues, you might try searching Google for